kaydenvu/CPSC455-Project1/README.md

 ## 🔐 Login to CoffeeChat App: https://coffeechat.secure-tech.org/
 > Built using **Django**, **WebSockets**, and **MySQL**, hosted 24/7 for reliable access.

 Welcome to **CoffeeChat**, a fully encrypted, real-time chat platform designed with privacy, performance, and usability in mind.
+One or more clients are able to chat with each other when they access the website and join a room!

 This login page is your secure gateway into a feature-rich communication environment.
 After authentication, users gain access to a live messaging interface built on WebSockets and backed by a Django server, with full end-to-end encryption and secure file sharing.